zhaox97/Nebula/README.md

 # Installation
 There are two different installation strategies: Using Docker or following more traditional installation strategies.
 Docker lets you get a new machine up and running within minutes, but it can require rebuilding Docker images to see changes reflected in one of our UIs, depending on what you're changing and how you're running your Docker containers.

 Regardless of which method you choose, you first need to **clone this repository (and the CosmosD3 and Nebula-Pipeline repositories)** onto your local machine.
 (Be sure you have git installed, and install it [here](https://git-scm.com/downloads) if you don't have it already.
 You don't need the GUI; the command line tool should be sufficient and will likely cause you fewer issues with this project.)
-When initialing cloning from git, be sure to either run `git clone` with the `--recursive` flag (recommended), or run `git submodule init` followed by `git submodule update` to pull in the CosmosD3 and Nebula-Pipeline submodules.
+When initialing cloning from git, be sure to either run `git clone --recursive` (recommended), or `git submodule init` followed by `git submodule update` to pull in the CosmosD3 and Nebula-Pipeline submodules.

 ## Docker Installation
 Make sure you have a version of **Docker** installed from [the official website](https://docs.docker.com/install/) (look to the menu on the left to get a version installed for your OS, making sure to double check your system requirements and installing the older Docker Toolbox if necessary, and note that **Docker Desktop is not compatible with VirtualBox**).
 Just about any version of Docker should do; we are just using *images* and *containers*, not *services*, *networks*, or any other Docker features.